-The playful spirit of Colorado's 25 ski resorts doesn’t fade with the sun during winter vacations — in fact, that’s exactly when ski towns come alive all across the state indoors and out.
-It can be hard to resist the allure of a well-lighted restaurant or local watering hole, but some truly primo fun for all ages awaits at these awesome night-time activity centers.
+The playful spirit of Colorado's 28 ski resorts doesn’t fade with the sun during winter vacations — in fact, that’s exactly when ski towns come alive all across the state indoors and out.
+It can be hard to resist the allure of a well-lighted restaurant or local watering hole, but some truly primo fun for all ages awaits at these awesome nighttime activity centers.

 Night Ski Biking

-Winter Park Resort also has a ski-biking night adventure from late Dec.–late March.
+Winter Park Resort also has a ski-biking night adventure from late December to late March.
 Riders throw on headlamps, get all-important instruction and safety tips and head out for three hours of guided slip sliding down the slopes.

 Moonlight Snowshoe Tours

-Almost everyone’s seen Aspen/Snowmass’ Buttermilk Mountain alighted by the Winter X Games in January, there's a new event under the lights every Friday night from late Dec.–late March.
+Almost everyone’s seen Aspen/Snowmass’ Buttermilk Mountain alighted by the Winter X Games in January, there's a new event under the lights every Friday night from late December to late March.
 In honor of the Norse God of Snow, Ullr, Elk Camp at Snowmass is transformed into a cozily lit, winter wonderland.
 Visitors can tour Ullr's snow castle, slide down the Viking sledding hill or indulge in s'mores and hot chocolate by the bonfire.
+And Breckenridge hosts its very own Ullr Festival in December, where folks dressed as vikings compete in Ullympic events, watch a parade, celebrate around a bonfire, ice-skate and snowshoe under the stars and much more.

 For six Wednesday nights, Eldora Mountain Resort keeps the lights on late to welcome Nighthawks — pros and never-evers who come to its slopes for lighthearted races in several events, including downhill skiing, telemark skiing, snowboarding, cross-country skiing, cross-county skating and snowshoeing.
 Anyone is welcome to sign up — but those in the know show up with headlamps to help light their way.